Skip to main content

 Probationary Periods

-A probationary period can last up to three months and is not extendable.
-During this time either party may terminate the relationship without liability or compensation.
+A probationary period may last up to three (3) months and cannot be extended.
+During this time, either party may terminate the engagement without notice, liability, or compensation.

 Holidays